What size solar system do I need?

 I just want a solar system big enough to cover my daytime usage.

 This seems reasonable.
 Why would you waste money on an oversized system that you won’t ever use?

 The problem with attempting to size a system with the aim of covering daytime usage only – is that there are so many seasonal solar production and household consumption variables.
 If your system is too small in one situation, it will be too big in another situation.
-But let’s say you monitor your usage and you somehow find that a 3kW system will closely match your usage patterns from sunrise to sunset, and from mid-winter to Chrismas day.
+But let’s say you monitor your usage and you somehow find that a 3kW size solar system will closely match your usage patterns from sunrise to sunset, and from mid-winter to Chrismas day.
 Not too big and not too small.
 So you get onto Google and type “3kW Goldilocks Solar System”.
-The first thing that comes up is this website (because I just coined the term.)
+The first thing that comes up is this blog “what size solar system do I need?” (because I just coined the term.)

 Our pricing page shows an indicative price:

 10 x 300W QCells (Korean made)

 Yes, that’s expensive!
 At that price, the Goldilocks solar system is starting to look like a fairy tale.
 You shouldn’t be surprised to learn, for that price, we hardly ever sell a 3kW system.
 But if you want a quality inverter, quality panels, and quality rail, isolators, fasteners, cables, sealants etc – and all installed by quality tradesmen – that’s just how much it costs.